“Here's the guest room!"

 “What?!
 Why–”

-Terra felt a chill rush down her spine.
-A flood of adrenaline followed a moment later.
-She shoved her hand back under the bed and grabbed a tool made of hardened AMC clay that had been given to her by her mother as a kid.
+Terra felt a chill rush down her spine, followed by a flood of adrenaline a moment later.
+She shoved her hand back under the bed and grabbed a tool made of hardened AMC clay.
+Terra's mother had given it to her as a kid.
 She threw the door open and rushed to the corridor.
 Once her hands were on the stairs leading to the attic, she took a second to calmly adjust her mask before climbing to open the trapdoor.

 “Die-san!"